oicr-gsi/Gaea/README.md

 - alias: alias associated with the analysis attributes. must be the same value passed to `-a` when adding analysis information
 - title: title associated with the submission
 - description: short description of the data being registered
-- genomeId: choose between GRCh37, GRCh38
+- genomeId: EGA-controlled vocabulary. choose between GRCh37, GRCh38
 - StagePath: directory on the staging server where files will be uploaded

 It is possible to add custom attributes using tags of colon-separated key, value pairs preceded by "attributes".